Get 20% off this summer when you book our services!

 The lessor (leasing entity) is responsible for reporting, paying the annual compliance fee, and ensuring the vehicle is tested according to the periodic testing schedule unless the lease period is longer than 1 year and the responsibility for vehicle compliance is designated as the lessee in the lessor/lessee contract.

-Yes, if you have SE plates you still must meet the Clean Truck Check reporting, annual compliance fee and emissions testing requirements.
+Yes, if you have Special Equipment (SE) plates you still must meet the Clean Truck Check reporting, annual compliance fee and emissions testing requirements.
 SE plated vehicles will follow a compliance deadline schedule according to the DMV registration expiration date.
 Please contact DMV for your official registration expiration date.

 If your vehicle is subject to annual compliance (motor home/Agricultural) please see Annual Compliance Requirements for more details.